arrase/ai-shell-assistant/README.md

 Planned features and improvements for this project:

-- [ ] **Implement Web Search Capability:** Add functionality that allows the assistant to perform web searches to retrieve current information, supplementing its internal knowledge base.
-This will enhance the assistant's ability to answer questions about recent events, find definitions, look up documentation, and access other online resources.
 - [ ] **Add Persistent Long-Term Memory:** Develop a system for storing and retrieving information across different sessions or executions.
 This persistent memory should enable the assistant to:
     - "Remember" specific facts, preferences, or instructions provided by the user in previous interactions.
     - Use this stored information to inform future responses and actions.